abhaynayar/genesis/README.md

 ### Requirements

-You need python3 and pygame (for the emulator).
-If you intend to use the Rust CPU emulator, you will also need to install the Rust toolchain.
-The Python-based CPU emulator is slow but sufficient for non-intensive tasks (contributions to optimize it are much appreciated).
+Tested on Ubuntu 20.04.
+For the compilation, translation and assembling of Jack programs, you will need python3.

+We have three CPU emulators in the `extended/emulators` directory.
+Each of them has different requirements.
+I am currently using the Rust-based CPU emulator for which you will need to [install Rust](https://www.rust-lang.org/tools/install).

 ### Build

 Go to the `extended/` directory.

-Configuring `build.sh`:
+#### Configuring `build.sh`

 Configure the build script by setting the `$choose` variable.
 This variable decides which directory is to be built in the `test` directory.
 For example if the variable is set to "Pong" it will compile all the Jack files in `test/Pong`.
+By default it will run the "Hello" program which prints a string on the screen.

-The code to use the CPU emulator is given in the build script.
-To use the Rust emulator, run `cargo build --release` in `rs_emu` directory.
-If you can't use the Rust emulator, you can use the Python emulator `emu.py` just uncomment the respective line in `build.sh`.
+The code to choose the CPU emulator is given in the build script.
+Just uncomment the line for the emulator you want to use (at the end of the script).
+I recommend using the Rust emulator:

-Run `./build.sh`:
+- Rust emulator: build by running `$ cargo build --release` in the `emulators/rs_emu` directory.
+You will need SDL for this and C++.
+- C++ emulator: build by running `$ make` in the `emulators/cc_emu` directory.
+- Python emulator: configure build script to use `emulators/emu.py`.

+#### Running `./build.sh`

 - Compiles the `*.jack` files in the `jack_os/$choose` directory.
 - Translates the VM code to Hack assembly.
-- Assembles the Hack code to machine language.
+- Assembles the Hack code to machine code.
 - Runs the machine code on the chosen CPU emulator.

-### Features

-- [ ] von Neumann architecture
-- [ ] Video memory for screen
-- [ ] External storage
-- [ ] File system
-- [x] Multiply and divide in the CPU emulator

 ----